avo-hq/docs.avohq.io/docs/2.0/field-options.md

 field :price, as: :number, format_using: -> { view_context.number_to_currency(value) }
 ```

-## Modify the value before sabing it to the database
+## Modify the value before saving it to the database

 <VersionReq version="2.36" class="mt-2" />